-ACA also includes enhanced consumer protections for health insurance appeals.
+The ACA also includes enhanced consumer protections for health insurance appeals.
 The law requires an independent, evidence-based external review process and the option for individuals to appeal coverage determinations or claims to insurance companies.
 This expands the requirement to ERISA plans which previously were not required to have an objective independent health appeals process.
-We are one of the largest providers of evidence-based health insurance appeals to Medicare and over 30 state agencies.
+We are one of the largest providers of evidence-based health insurance appeals to Medicare and more than 30 state agencies.

-We believe the current health environment positions us to benefit from demand as governments must meet the requirements established under ACA.
+We believe the current health environment positions us to benefit from demand as governments must meet the requirements established under the ACA.
 We believe states may be challenged to achieve these requirements and, as a result, are turning to business process outsourcers such as MAXIMUS to provide repeatable processes, proven solutions and consumer-friendly services.
-Overall, we expect the underlying demand for our services to increase due to the fundamental need for governments to provide these services to beneficiaries on an expanding and ongoing basis.
+Overall, we expect the underlying demand for our services to increase over the next several years due to the fundamental need for governments to provide these services to beneficiaries on an expanding and ongoing basis.